jonni2/Geant4-Tokamak/README.md

 ## Scientific background of the project

 This program simulates, by using the software Geant4, the production of neutrons and the **Tritium breeding phenomenon** in a very simplified tokamak model inspired by ITER. <br />
 As it is known, tritium is one of the two candidate fuels (together with deuterium) for future nuclear fusion reactors.
-However tritium is an incredibly rare isotope on Earth and the current proposal is to produce it inside fusion devices themselves by using the *breeding reaction* of neutrons with lithium: $`n+6Li`$ &rarr; $`T+\alpha`$. <br />
+However tritium is an incredibly rare isotope on Earth and the current most accepted proposal is to produce it inside fusion devices themselves by using the *breeding reaction* of neutrons with lithium: $`n+6Li`$ &rarr; $`T+\alpha`$.

-For this reason future fusion devices (like ITER) foresee the presence of a **breeding blanket** containing lithium compounds or molten salts from which the tritium will be extracted between the tokamak's operations. <br />
+For this reason future fusion devices (like ITER) foresee the presence of a **breeding blanket** containing lithium compounds or molten salts from which the tritium will be extracted between the tokamak's operations.

 ITER will use several **Test Breeding Modules** (TBM): small modules that will imitate a breeding blanket and will use different technologies to assess the best design for a real blanket.
+[Tritium Breeding ITER program](https://www.iter.org/mach/TritiumBreeding).

+The technology chosen in this project is the **Water Cooled Lithium Lead** [WCLL](https://www.researchgate.net/publication/356863363_The_DEMO_Water-Cooled_Lead-Lithium_Breeding_Blanket_Design_Status_at_the_End_of_the_Pre-Conceptual_Design_Phase).

 ## Purpose of this project